sungwookbi/config_unit_test/README.md

 `.travis.yml` is required if you are using TravisCI (continuous integration) <br>
 `.github/workflows/github_actions.yml` is required for GitHub Actions (GitHub based continuous integration)

-Within the folder, just type in command prompt:
+Within the folder directory, just type in command prompt:

 `pytest -v`